slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 Nick's only email to me happened to be about Israel-Gaza, for "More grief drop-in groups," forwarded directly to me on Halloween, but perhaps sent to everybody, and even to that, I replied, with a "Thanks Nick, I appreciate this."

-If I'm supposed to be Israel in this metaphor, then to quote Bernie Sanders, who is against the offensive, "Israel has a right to defend itself against Hamas."
+If I'm supposed to be a random Israeli family in this metaphor, then to quote Bernie Sanders, who is against the offensive, "Israel has a right to defend itself against Hamas."

 Their last names, interestingly, start and begin with "H" and "as," to emphasize, maybe—though interpreting Biblical proportion synchronicities is hard—the word "has" in the above quote.